Pricing and Other Frequently Asked Questions

 What if an OS update breaks my copy of Nova?

 Of course, no app on the planet can be guaranteed to work forever.
-But Nova is 64-bit, soon ready for Big Sur, and will also support Apple Silicon during your first year of free Nova updates.
+But Nova is 64-bit, M1 native, and ready for Big Sur.
 So, we think your copy of Nova, even if you decline to purchase additional updates, will continue to work for a very long time.
 If it does eventually break due to an unexpected change in the system many many years later, you can make a decision if you want to purchase the latest version, just like any of our apps.

 Are refunds possible?